Frequently Asked Questions

 Do you accept donations?
 I just cleaned out my basement…

 Thank you for thinking of us!
-We do accept donations of items that are in good condition (no mold, smells, stains, scratched or missing discs, etc.) and are at least somewhat recent (in general published within the last 10 years).
-We do not accept textbooks or encyclopedias.
+We do accept donations of items that are in good condition (no mold, smells, stains, scratched or missing discs, etc.).
 When you donate your materials, you are also agreeing that we, the library, may choose what we do with them (most often this is either adding it to our library collection or selling them in our Friends of the Library book sale, which supports the library).

 Do you have tax forms?

 We receive a small amount of printed state and federal tax forms.
 These are free for the public to take while supplies last.
 Some forms are now only available online.
+Library staff may assist you with printing these forms (at no cost).
 You may also request to have forms and instruction booklets mailed directly to your residence for free.
 Learn more at irs.gov and revenue.wi.gov.

 Do you offer exam proctoring?

 Yes!
 We do offer free exam proctoring.
 Appointments must be made at least a week in advance for this service.
-To set up an appointment, contact Adult Services Librarian Darcie Kileen at firstname.lastname@example.org or 262-284-5031.
+To set up an appointment, contact Assistant Library Director Rosalia Slawson at email@example.com or 262-284-5031.